"Our game is a long game. We do not plan for the next year, or the next ten years, or the next budget cycle. We plan for eternity."

 - This, along with Gambit Roulette, is a standard tactic of Tzeentch and his Greater Daemons.

 - Nicol Bolas's bread and butter, being 25,000 years old, and all.

-- In both Whitewolf's old and new World of Darkness, elder vampires tend to play long games— the older the vampire, the longer the game.
+- In both White Wolf's old and new World of Darkness, elder vampires tend to play long games— the older the vampire, the longer the game.

 - The plan of the Reapers in the Mass Effect trilogy is such a Long Game that it involves the cyclical rise and fall of galactic civilizations.
 Their goal is reproduction.
-They invade the Milky Way every time that space-faring species' make it to a certain point of technological development, harvesting the DNA of these races to create more Reapers.
+They invade the Milky Way every time that space-faring species' make it to a certain point of technological development, harvesting the knowledge, tech, and biomass of these species to create more Reapers.
 They then leave the galaxy, making sure to leave enough ruins of the destroyed civilizations that the next ones to follow will develop similar technologies that are easy to counter because of their shared origins.
 Curiously, the events of the first game only occur because the current cycle was delayed by the Protheans.
 Sovereign was desperately trying to put things back on track.

 - In Final Fantasy IX, it's revealed that Garland is playing one of these in his attempt to restore Terra and its people; essentially, he's merged Terra with the planet Gaia, and has been slowly assimilating the souls of Gaia's own reincarnation-cycle.
 He's also been using his personal Angel of Death, Kuja, to start wars on Gaia so that souls can be siphoned into Terra at acceptable rates.
 This is a long game that has been running for over five thousand years.